Last Updated on February 5, 2021 by Bill Allen

 The long history of wine is heavily intertwined with that of human civilization itself.
 This alcoholic beverage, typically made from fermented grape juice, dates as far back as 6000 BC.
 It is believed to have first been created in the area that is now Iran and Georgia.

 There are other types of wine that exist beyond those made from grapes, but those tend to be specifically named after the type of fruit or grain that was fermented (such as plum wine or apple wine).

 Today, there are an almost mind-boggling variety of wines available for purchase at all price points; the diversity stems from using different strains of yeast to ferment different varieties of grapes.
-With a higher alcohol content than beer and lower than “hard liquors” such as tequila or gin, wine is a popular choice among drinkers on its own and even as a component in mixed drinks.
+With a higher alcohol content than beer and lower than “hard liquors” such as tequila or gin, wine is a popular choice among drinkers on its own and even as a component in some upscale mixed drinks.